The Ravishing Idiot

 The Ravishing Idiot (French: Une ravissante idiote) is a 1964 French-Italian Cold War comedy film directed by Édouard Molinaro.
-François Billetdoux and André Tabet wrote a screenplay based on Charles Exbrayat 1962 novel of the same name.
+François Billetdoux and André Tabet wrote a screenplay based on Charles Exbrayat's 1962 novel of the same name.
 Brigitte Bardot and Anthony Perkins star as the protagonists in the Franco-Italian production.

 The film was also released as Agent 38-24-36 in the United States.

 Plot

 A Soviet spy (Perkins) is on an official mission to obtain sensitive information from NATO about military mobilization.
 The klutzy intelligence operative has to rely on the instinct of his new partner and love-interest Penelope Lightfeather (Bardot) as they traipse across the countryside, avoiding counterintelligence agents and distrustful communist operatives.